You Can Accept These Kinds Of Cards & Payments With Square POS In 2023

 To use Totilpay, you have to pay a fee from $19.99 to $29.95 per month, depending on your industry.
 The app works seamlessly with whatever hardware you use to collect payments.

-Read our small business guide on taking EBT payments to learn more about EBT regulations, how to get an EBT-friendly card reader, and the best EBT payment processing companies.
+Read our small business guide on taking EBT payments to learn more about EBT regulations, getting an EBT-friendly card reader, and the best EBT payment processing companies.

-Square sellers can now accept Cash App Pay online and in person.
-During an in-person checkout, the seller generates a QR code on their POS device (iPad, smartphone, dedicated POS hardware, etc.) for customers to scan.
+Square sellers can now accept Cash App Scan To Pay online and in person.
+During an in-person checkout, the seller generates a QR code on their mobile POS device (iPad, Android POS on a smartphone, dedicated POS hardware, etc.) for customers to scan.
 That QR code will take them to pay through their Cash App account.

 Square sellers can accept Cash App Pay at no additional cost, with no additional steps to complete at signup.
 However, Cash App Pay is currently only available for businesses processing payments on Square Register, Square Stand, Square Terminal, Square Online, and the Square Point of Sale app for iOS and Android devices.

-Cash App Pay is a payment method that allows customers to pay through their Cash App account.
-Square in-person sellers generate a QR code at checkout, customers scan it with their mobile device, and pay via the app.
+Cash App Scan To Pay is a payment method that allows customers to pay through their Cash App account.
+Square in-person sellers generate a QR code at checkout; customers scan it with their mobile device and pay via the app.
 If you have an online store, customers can use Cash App Pay during online checkout.

 Does Square Accept Apple Pay, Google Pay & Other NFC?